Select Page

 Student Login Price: $495

-If you are interested in these courses, please contact Helen Alten at helen@collectioncare.org or Peggy Schaller at peggy@collectioncare.org and sign up at MuseumClasses.orgSigning up as a prospective student now for any future courses is encouraged and does not require payment.
-Students will not be enrolled in paid courses until payment has been received.
-Students are manually enrolled into courses as they open, enrollment keys are no longer necessary.
+If you are interested in these courses, please contact Helen Alten at helen@collectioncare.org or Peggy Schaller at peggy@collectioncare.org or order courses at Collectioncare.org Students are manually enrolled into courses as they open.